nikopj/GroupCDL/README.md

 ```

 ## Usage
-The following asssumes you have a Julia REPL for the project.
+The following asssumes you have a Julia REPL for the project open.

 ### Train your own model
 Edit the configuration files in `configs/` to choose a network architecture, training, logging, and dataset details.